vncntt/metal_pins/README.md

 ## Contributing

-This is just a weekend project and can definitely be improved.
-Feel free to submit a PR.
-Try to make more fine-grained features appear!
+This is just a weekend project and has lots of room for improvement.
+Try to make more fine-grained features appear and submit a PR!

 ## License